Pweidemueller/Mascot_datastreams/README.md

 - A prevalence-based case-count likelihood that links counts to I(t) from Mascot `Skygrowth` (`CaseCountLikelihood`).
 - A Gamma–Poisson (Negative Binomial) distribution parameterized by mean and dispersion (`GammaPoisson`).
 - A prevalence-to-Ne mapping for downstream coalescent models (`PrevalenceToNeSkygrowth`).
+- A spline-based prevalence-to-Ne mapping using cubic spline interpolation (`PrevalenceToNeSpline`).
 - Updated example XMLs demonstrating both workflows under `examples/`.

 This README summarizes the modeling assumptions, parameterization, and how to use the package from Java and from BEAST XMLs.